The Complicated Ukraine-Russia War, Explained in Simple Terms

 And while it’s always hard in times of war not to reduce the leader of the other side to a cartoonish evildoer, in the current situation, the characterization is hard to avoid.
 “He’s killed innocent people.
 He’s jailed and poisoned his political adversaries.
 He let his troops shoot down a civilian airliner.
 He’s shown total disregard for human life,” says Farkas.
 “Putin is absolutely a villain.”

-Horrell agrees, and fears that a prolonged Ukraine-Russia war will make Putin more ruthless to avoid losing face.
+Horrell agrees, and he fears that a prolonged Ukraine-Russia war will make Putin more ruthless to avoid losing face.
 “Militarily, Russia has all the advantages in equipment and manpower.
-But in terms of will, Ukraine has advantage, and the people and the military have acquitted themselves well,” he says.
+But in terms of will, Ukraine has the advantage, and the people and the military have acquitted themselves well,” he says.
 “But the longer Ukraine can hold, the fewer self-imposed constraints you’ll see from Russia and the more indiscriminate killing you can expect.”

 “The intent of these sanctions is to hurt the regime without hurting the Russian people,” Horrell says. “[These] actions target the inner circle of oligarchs and the powerful around Putin—and it’s a very small circle.
 Can we get them to find an off-ramp, to change course, to reverse the decision to pursue a war of choice?
 That’s a very tall task.”